As we get older, it becomes more important than ever to look after our bones. That’s why we put together some bone health tips for older Australians.

 Getting the right amount of Vitamin D helps support calcium absorption and build stronger bones.
 Most of us just need a couple of minutes per day to simply get some sun on our face, arms and hands to help our Vitamin D levels.

 At Let’s Get Care, we encourage our clients to do something positive this week for their bone health.
 If you’re able to get out for some sunshine, pass on a picture to your Care Manager as we love seeing and sharing your photos.
+We hope this blog post has been helpful in providing some bone health tips for older Australians.

 For more information on keeping your bones healthy, you can check out Healthy Bones Australia, here: https://healthybonesaustralia.org.au/about-us/bone-health-australia/